bradford-hamilton/Ruby-On-Quails/guides/source/working_with_javascript_in_rails.md

 canceled and the form will not be submitted at all.
 This is useful for implementing your own Ajax file upload workaround.

-### Rails-ujs event handlers
+### Quails-ujs event handlers

-Rails 5.1 introduced rails-ujs and dropped jQuery as a dependency.
+Quails 5.1 introduced quails-ujs and dropped jQuery as a dependency.
 As a result the Unobtrusive JavaScript (UJS) driver has been rewritten to operate without jQuery.
 These introductions cause small changes to `custom events` fired during the request: